How a Vietnamese-Ethiopian Designer Built Her Fashion 'Dynasty' | Saigoneer

 Building the Dynasty

 In the early days in Saigon, Berhanu made ends meet by teaching English while delving deeper into the culture and market and brushing up on her knowledge of the fashion industry.
 Even though she had major ambitions in the fashion world, she didn’t expect to open her own brand one day.
 “Since I was a little kid, I’ve loved reading fashion magazines,” she recalls.
 “When I got older, I enjoyed trying on new styles to see which one fits me best.
 I even started designing some outfits, which even got compliments from friends, but I didn’t think that this could be my career.
-Besides, there are many fashion entrepreneurs so finding a corner where I stand out has been hard.”
+Besides, there are many fashion entrepreneurs in Vietnam so finding a corner where I stand out has been hard.”

 Then, thanks to the enthusiastic support of friends, family and her boyfriend, Berhanu established Dynasty the Label with a simple website.
-This is where she showcases new designs and helps give a big-picture perspective on everything she produces.
+This is where she showcases new designs; it also helps give a big-picture perspective on everything she produces.
 Something that’s immediately apparent about her creations is their connection with traditional materials and imperial motifs.
 Dynasty celebrates the intricacy of embroidered patterns on bomber jackets, kimonos, skirts, and even face masks.
 Every creation from Dynasty is unique because Berhanu wants to infuse a personality in her brand.

 To fulfill that vision, she maintains a level of precision, from picking fabrics with eastern patterns to incorporating seaming techniques from African fashion.
 The details of clothing items from the continent always excite her: “Not only do they have an incredible sense of style, [people from Africa] are also very confident in dressing in their own outfits.
 I too want my customers to be proud of the clothes that I made.”